ADALabUCSD/DeepPostures/MSSE-2021/README.md

     -0.179,-0.182,0.959
     ~~~

-- **Valid Days File**: A .csv file indicating which dates are valid (concurrent wear days) for each subject.
+- **Valid Days File**: A .csv file indicating which dates are valid (concurrent wear days) for all subjects.
 Each row is subject id, date pair.
 The header should be of the from `ID,Date.Valid.Day`.
 Date values should be formatted in `%m/%d/%Y` format.
 A sample valid days file is shown below.

     ~~~
     ID,Date.Valid.Day